 Create a Chess Club

-Start with one reliable weekly idea, then give it a polished public page, real registrations, and the tools to grow into a steady local program.
+Start with one reliable weekly idea, then give it a polished public page, real registrations, and payments, memberships, and announcements as it grows.

 We'll save the basics here, then move you straight into the club setup flow after sign-in.

-Start the club in real life, then let the page make it legible online
+Start the club in real life, then let the page show people it's real

 The goal is not to overbuild on day one.
 Pick a repeatable format, explain it clearly, and give people a clean way to find and join it.

-Decide where you meet, who the club serves, and whether the first version is casual play, lessons, or a tournament-centered rhythm.
+Decide where you meet, who the club serves, and whether the first version is casual play, lessons, or a tournament-centered schedule.

 Advanced memberships, deeper branding, and a full store can come later.
 The first job is making the club understandable and joinable.

-What Chess67 helps a new club stand up quickly
+What Chess67 sets up for a new club

 Launch a page with your meeting details, next event, and club identity so new players know what they are joining.